 Develop a patch management policy: A good patch management policy should guide how you deploy patches in your environment.
 It should also cover things like how to patch critical devices.
 This may include only deploying security updates or updates that have thoroughly been tested to essential devices.

 Use a deployment tool: Depending on the size of your environment, deploying patches could be a daunting task.
 If you have a larger environment, consider using a deployment tool to ensure you get all of your devices patched on time.
 I may sound biased, but I highly recommend PDQ Deploy and PDQ Inventory.
 These applications are very easy to integrate into your existing environment.
 With Deploy and Inventory, you'll be deploying patches to hundreds or even thousands of machines with just a few clicks.

 Stay informed: Make sure you know when a vulnerability has been discovered, so you can get the patches deployed to your devices.
 There are many blogs, news sites, and social media groups you can follow to ensure you stay informed about the latest security events.
-We cover many of these critical vulnerabilities, as well as non-critical updates on our blog at PDQ.com/blog.
+We cover many of these critical vulnerabilities, as well as non-critical updates on our blog.
 Bleepingcomputer.com is another good source of information about security events.
-You can also track vulnerabilities using the NIST NVD (National Institute of Standards and Technology National Vulnerability Database…whew)
+You can also track vulnerabilities using the NIST NVD.
+(National Institute of Standards and Technology National Vulnerability Database…whew)

 Training: Many attacks are attributed to a lack of training.
 Ensure your end-users know what threats to look out for and how to avoid them.
 Many threats, especially those targeting users with deceptive/phishing emails, can be avoided when users know what to look for.
 Additionally, there are many training resources available online when in-person training is not an option.